lebsral/strawberry-r-via-spelling/README.md

 ### 7. Model Training & Evaluation

 - All training and evaluation use Qwen3-4B and the English-only token subset.
+- **Qwen3-4B is always used in non-thinking mode (enable_thinking=False).
+Thinking mode is strictly prohibited and enforced in code.**
-- Select the correct mode (thinking/non-thinking) and configure sampling parameters as described above.
+- Select the correct mode (non-thinking only) and configure sampling parameters as described above.
 - For Unsloth-based fine-tuning or any GPU-dependent workflow, use [Google Colab](https://colab.research.google.com/) or [Lightning.ai](https://lightning.ai/lars/home).
 - See the section below for cloud workflow instructions.
 - Experiments are tracked with W&B.
-- Evaluation focuses on position and count question metrics, using the hold-out set for true generalization measurement.
+- **Evaluation focuses only on position and count question metrics, using the hold-out set for true generalization measurement.
+Spelling is never used as an evaluation metric.**

 ---